A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Location: 6706 Gibbs Road, Bowmanville

-Located on the Bay of Quinte shoreline is an idyllic adult-focused getaway featuring unique tiny glamping pods and a main luxury cabin.
+Located on the Bay of Quinte shoreline is an idyllic adult-focused getaway with unique tiny glamping pods and a main luxury cabin.

 Soak in stunning sunrises, sunsets and night skies.
-The recreation barn offers games, paddle boards and a lounge area.
-Be sure to visit owner and Indigenous artist David R. Maracle’s Eagle Pod Gallery.
+The recreation barn offers games, paddleboards, bikes and a lounge area.
+Visit owner and Indigenous artist David R. Maracle’s Eagle Pod Gallery.

 Location: 216 Bayshore Road, Tyendinaga Mohawk Territory